 To designate property in a living trust, you must transfer the property into the trust.
 For many items, making a list and attaching it to the trust document is all that’s required.
 Larger items that have a title document require that you rename the title to the name of the trust.

-You will need to name someone to wrap up your estate affairs after you die.
+You will also need to appoint someone to handle your estate affairs after your death.
 In a will, this person is called an executor.
-They are in charge of managing your assets and distributing them after probate.
-In a living trust, the successor trustee manages the assets that are only in the trust.
+They are responsible for managing your assets and distributing them after probate.
+In a living trust, the successor trustee handles only the assets placed in the trust.

-Most estates will require an executor even if most of the property is transferred to the trust.
-The executor of the will and a successor trustee can be the same person.
+Most estates will still require an executor, even if the majority of property is transferred to a trust.
+The same person can serve as both the executor of the will and the successor trustee.

 Factors | Living Trust | Will |